pushprajSinghPawar/notesapp/README.md

 ``Usage``

-To run the app, clone the repository and run flutter run in the project directory I have also added the apk file in the root directory for easily running in sndoid phones.
+To run the app, clone the repository and run flutter run in the project directory I have also added the apk file in the root directory for easily running in sndoid phones. app-release.apk is the release version

 ``Features``